 Q: How to use SSH?

-A: You can start/stop the built-in SSH server by using a settings option found in Settings -> Device Preferences -> Raspberry Pi settings -> SSH.
+A: You can start/stop the built-in SSH server by using a settings option found in Settings -> System -> Raspberry Pi settings -> SSH.

 Android doesn’t have user accounts with passwords so key based authentication is used with SSH instead.
 Necessary keys are generated on the first boot and you need to pull the private key to your computer (or alternatively you can push your own previously generated keys to the device).
-See Settings -> Device Preferences -> About -> Status -> IP address for your device’s IP address (192.168.0.100 is assumed here).
-Enable Android debugging & Rooted debugging under Settings -> Device Preferences -> Developer options.
+See Settings -> System -> About -> Status -> IP address for your device’s IP address (192.168.0.100 is assumed here).
+Enable Android debugging & Rooted debugging under Settings -> System -> Developer options.

 adb connect 192.168.0.100 adb root adb pull /data/ssh/ssh_host_rsa_key my_private_key